sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 in which host can be PC/server, and PCIe board is SC5 series board.
 The memory on the host side is called system memory, and the memory on the PCIe board is called global memory or device memory.
-There is a DMA hardware in BM1684 chip special for carrying data between system memory and global memory.
+There is a DMA hardware in BM1684 processor special for carrying data between system memory and global memory.

 Concept and Synchronization of Api
 ---------------